opencloud-community/ot-controller/docs/signaling/reference/shared_folder.md

 ### JoinSuccess

-When joining a room, the `join_success` control event contains the module-specific fields decribed below if a shared folder has been configured for the event associated with the meeting.
+When joining a room, the `join_success` control event contains the module-specific fields described below if a shared folder has been configured for the event associated with the meeting.

 #### Fields